muralitheda/apache-hive/14-Hive-Scenarios-Explanation.md

 ---

 ## Q66.
-Convert NULL to 0 in Hive since there is no IFNULL, ISNULL function available in Hive
+Convert NULL to 0 in Hive since there is no IFNULL, ISNULL function is not available in Hive

 Hive does **not support `IFNULL` or `ISNULL`**, but you can use: